Jump To the Part You Need

 Ensure that suppliers are partially performance based so they feel like they have a stake in the product’s success.
 But remember, don’t put your eggs in one basket, so build up a secondary source to hedge against any supply issues which may arise: performance may decline, they may encounter financial difficulty, or delivery times may not be met.
 When choosing a supplier or suppliers, tailor the supplier locations to your clients’ needs.

-The first consideration is the reliability, while the second one should be the vertical production process.
+The first consideration is the reliability, while the second one should be the vertical production process optimization.
 While vertical production should be the end goal, start with trusted people, then build up from there.
 Over time, you will have enough contacts and know how to establish full control over all production

 Most supply chains are established on value creation which makes the firm first look at the value of the item, then determine which production parts are most important.
 A functioning supply chain should be responsive and flexible at both local and foreign levels.
 Remember.

 The extensive collection of manufacturing tips mentioned beforehand is a no-brainer to keep on your list.
 All of them will tailor your way to success in custom manufacturing.
 You must first indulge in the basics before you get to test the more complex waters in this industry.